savassalihoglu/SSPatternLock/README.md

 pod 'SSPatternLock'
 ```

-You can also clone the repo and copy from swift files, which in SSPatternLock directory to your project
+You can also clone the repo and copy from swift files, which in Source directory to your project

 # Usage